Tech-at-DU/Make-Parties-1/P05-Showing-One-Event/README.md

 ---
-title: "Show Route: See One Resource"
+# Show Route: See One Resource
-slug: showing-one-event
 ---

 1. ~~Users can view all events (index)~~